Podcasts like Terrible, Thanks For Asking

 5. Let's Talk About Death with Benny and Dr. Nick

 From a fourth-generation funeral home come the voices of youthful identical twins who fearlessly tackle a subject often considered taboo: Death.
 Following in his funeral director father's footsteps, Benny Capaul brings a modern perspective to the profession, while Dr. Nick Capaul, a psychologist, offers insights into helping people cope with loss.
-With a shared upbringing surrounded by the funeral profession, they've gained extensive experience and knowledge...MORE Hosts Benny Capaul, Dr. Nick Capaul
+With a shared upbringing surrounded by the funeral profession, they've gained extensive experience and knowledge.
+Their distinct perspectives and humor blend effortlessly, making discussions about funeral planning, grieving, and death truly engaging and entertaining...MORE Hosts Benny Capaul, Dr. Nick Capaul

 Producer/Network Wolf Vision Productions